dario-gms/C-Course/README.md

 - Exercises
 1. files *exercise1.c and exercise1.out*. **This first exercise is about swap 2 variable values.**
 1. There are 6 shorts exercises inside starting in exercise2-a to exercise2-f. **It's about print some variables that are changed this values.**
+1. The files *exercise3.c and excercise3.out* is about 3 possible values and the objetive is to check if values return the same result.